What does Barry mean?

-Barry \b(ar)-ry\ as a boy's name (also used as girl's name Barry), is pronounced BARE-ee.
+Barry \b(ar)-ry\ as a boys' name (also used as girls' name Barry) is pronounced BARE-ee.
 It is of Irish and Gaelic origin, and the meaning of Barry is "fair-haired".
 Anglicized form of the Irish Gaelic name Barra, from Bairre (Old Irish), a short form of "fionnbharr", meaning "fair-haired" (see Finbar).
 Also possibly from Bearach (Irish, Gaelic) "spear; sharp, pointed".
 Saint Bairre (seventh century) founded a monastery that became the city of Cork in Ireland.
 Possibly influenced by the fame of Sir James Barrie, author of "Peter Pan".
 Baz and Bazza (Australian informal) are pet forms.
 Senator Barry M. Goldwater; film director Baz Lurhmann; singer Barry Manilow; baseball player Barry Bonds.

-Barry is a very popular first name for males (#140 out of 1220, Top 11%) and also a very popular surname or last name for all people (#771 out of 88799, Top 1%) (2000 U.S. Census).
+Barry is a very popular first name for men (#140 out of 1220, Top 11%) and also a very popular surname for all people (#771 out of 88799, Top 1%).
+(2000 U.S. Census)

 Presented below is the baby name popularity of Barry for boys.
 Barry was first listed in 1920-1929 and reached its apex rank of #75 in the U.S. during the years 1950-1959, but is not found in the list at the moment.
 (Top 1000 Birth Names Records, 2014)